-My inclination toward the ceramic medium lies in its relationship to domestic life.
-The material of ceramics is an expert at navigating domestic space; it is present throughout the home.
+Markers of reclamation materialize as sculptural objects that mimic domestic objects in form, scale, material, fabrication and display.
+My inclination toward the ceramic medium itself, lies in its relationship to domestic life.
+The material is an expert at navigating domestic space; it is present throughout the home.
 It occupies space in the kitchen in the form of dinnerware, a backsplash or the tile on the floor, in the living room it morphs into a vase or a dish on the coffee table, a lamp on a bedside table, and a bathroom could not function without its presence.
-In stripping the ceramic objects of their functionality and placing them within the context of this fictionalized futuristic domestic setting, the viewer is positioned in a space between the known and unknown.
-It is in this space that I communicate my reality as it relates to domesticity.
+In stripping the ceramic objects of their functionality and placing them within the context of a lifestyle brand, they disrupt norms associated with the medium.
+They reference functional ceramic work, but reject traditional presentation.
+Positioning the viewer in a space between the known and unknown, they transcend time and space, not existing in reality but acknowledging it.
+It is in this in-between space, that I communicate my reality as it relates to domesticity.